jupyterlab/extension-examples/advanced/server-extension/README.md

 ## Backend (server) Part

-The server part of the extension is gonna presented next.
+The server part of the extension is going to be presented next.

 JupyterLab server is built on top of the [Tornado](https://tornadoweb.org/en/stable/guide.html) Python package.
 To extend the server, your extension needs to be defined as a proper Python package with some hook functions: